ngrogg1/BachelorThesis/README.md

 conda activate myenv
 conda install jupyter notebook
 ```
-5. Start the yolov5 jupyter notebook "yolov5_ultralytics.ipynb" provided in this repository.
-For this open jupyter notebook with this command in the Anaconda Prompt:
+5. Start the yolov5 jupyter notebook "yolov5_ultralytics.ipynb" provided in this repository in the "yolov5_network" folder.
+For this open jupyter notebook with the following command in the Anaconda Prompt, which should open jupyter notebook in a webbrowser, where the "yolov5_ultralytics.ipynb" notebook can be opened:
 ```
 jupyter notebook
 ```
-With this a webbrowser should open and you can open the "yolov5_ultralytics.ipynb" in it.
 6. Run the "Install Requirements and Clone the Ultralytics yolov5 Respository" section to install pytorch, clone the yolov5 repository and install the requirements of the yolov5 repository.
-7. Close the notebook (Ctrl + c in the Anaconda Prompt) and install opencv through the Anaconda Prompt:
+7. Close the notebook (ctrl + c in the Anaconda Prompt) and install opencv through the Anaconda Prompt:
 ```
 pip install opencv-contrib-python
 ```